-Students of the MA International Relations and the MA Archeologie: Heritage and Museum Studies who are interested and who are not enrolled in the Master Arts and Culture should contact the Coordinator of Studies in order to enroll, only possible if there are places left.
+Students of the MA International Relations and the MA Archeologie: Heritage and Museum Studies who are interested and who are not enrolled in the Master Arts and Culture should contact the study adviser in order to enroll, only possible if there are places left.

 This course will enhance the student’s skills of gaining theoretical competence, positioning oneself as a researcher knowledgeable of the recent literature, and learning to respond to topical debates in the field of museum and collections studies.
-Each session will stage an encounter between theories coming out of institutional critique with a case study from a museum as a site of conflict, controversy, social debate, or shifting the terms of museum studies today.
-The course is designed to support research-based learning.
-Each main topic (e.g., publics, partners, programming) will be introduced by the instructors with a set of key readings and case studies.
-The same topic will be examined further by a group of students according to their research interests.
+Main topics will be introduced by the instructors and guest lecturers with case studies.
+The issues will be examined further by a group of students according to their research interests.
 This format will challenge the student to sharpen and deepen their understanding of the particularities of their selected theme within the cultural sector of museums in relation to relevant sociopolitical and cultural dilemmas.

 the students will: